lukeify/notes/WebExtensions.md

 DNR matches conform to one of three types.
 One of these is `regexFilter`, but there is no syntax described in the specification for what functionality is available to regexes, as outlined in this [GitHub issue][4]:
 Some notes on this with respect to Chrome's support:

-> In Chrome, regexpFilter is basically the syntax of the underlying RE2 library plus the additional implementation-dependent constraint that the memory usage of an individual regex may not exceed 2kb
+> In Chrome, regexpFilter is basically the syntax of the underlying RE2 library plus the additional implementation-dependent constraint that the memory usage of an individual regex may not exceed <span data-nospell>2kb</span>

 However, Safari `regexFilter` syntax is much more limited, as [described here][5].
 One important missing piece of functionality is OR expressions, i.e. `(gallery|poll)` to match the strings `gallery` or `poll` respectively.